querycert/qcert/README.md

 Both the `javac` and the `ant` executables must be available from the command line.

+### Node.js (Recommended)

+Execution and testing for the JavaScript backend, as well demo material, requires Node.js.
+We suggest Node.js version 10.

+Node.js can be installed from https://nodejs.org/en/

 ### Scala (Optional)

 The Spark targets require a Scala compiler and the Scala Build Tool